roxywasiak/DDDLeaveSystem/README.md

 Write and read concerns are separated into distinct handlers coordinated by a single facade:

-- `LeaveCommandHandler` — create, approve, reject, amend, cancel, amendAllowance
+- `LeaveCommandHandler`: create, approve, reject, amend, cancel, amendAllowance
-- `LeaveQueryHandler` — getLeaveById, getLeavesByEmployee, getPendingLeaves, getAllowance, getTeamStats
+- `LeaveQueryHandler`: getLeaveById, getLeavesByEmployee, getPendingLeaves, getAllowance, getTeamStats
-- `AuthCommandHandler` — register, login
+- `AuthCommandHandler`: register, login
-- `EmployeeQueryHandler` — getAllEmployees, getEmployeeById, getEmployeeByEmail
+- `EmployeeQueryHandler`: getAllEmployees, getEmployeeById, getEmployeeByEmail
-- `LeaveContextFacade` — single entry point; controllers never depend on individual handlers directly
+- `LeaveContextFacade`: single entry point; controllers never depend on individual handlers directly

 ### Domain Aggregates

-`Leave` and `LeaveAllowance` are rich aggregates — all business rules are enforced inside the entity:
+`Leave` and `LeaveAllowance` are rich aggregates; all business rules are enforced inside the entity:

-- `Leave.approve()` — throws `IllegalStateException` if status is not PENDING
+- `Leave.approve()`: throws `IllegalStateException` if status is not PENDING
-- `Leave.reject()` — requires a non-null `RejectionReason`; throws if not PENDING
+- `Leave.reject()`: requires a non-null `RejectionReason`; throws if not PENDING
-- `Leave.amend()` — validates date ordering; throws if not PENDING
+- `Leave.amend()`: validates date ordering; throws if not PENDING
-- `Leave.cancel()` — validates ownership (employee ID must match); throws if already CANCELLED
+- `Leave.cancel()`: validates ownership (employee ID must match); throws if already CANCELLED
-- `LeaveAllowance.deduct()` — throws `IllegalStateException` if insufficient balance
+- `LeaveAllowance.deduct()`: throws `IllegalStateException` if insufficient balance
-- `LeaveAllowance.restore()` — uses `Math.max(0, ...)` to prevent negative used days
+- `LeaveAllowance.restore()`: uses `Math.max(0, ...)` to prevent negative used days
-- `LeaveAllowance.amendTotalDays()` — validates positive total
+- `LeaveAllowance.amendTotalDays()`: validates positive total

 `RejectionReason` is modelled as a JPA `@Embeddable` value object, not a plain string.